Chakshu061/goodwire/README.md

 ## 🚩 &nbsp; Main Features

 > This App was made to track the order state since the customer place it
-> once it's shipped the seller mark it as shipped, and then the Admin mark it as delivered.
+> once it's shipped the admin mark it as shipped, and then the Admin mark it as delivered.

 #### Project methodology